City of Mississauga, Community Grant Program

 The funding categories are as follows:

 Project Grants: Supports an intended event or activity taking place within a defined time period.
-Applicants may ask for up to $5,000 or up to 50 percent of the total project budget.
+Applicants may ask for up to $5,000 or up to 50 percent of the total project budget, whichever is less.

 Ontario Trillium Foundation

 The Ontario Trillium Foundation (OTF) is an agency of the Government of Ontario and Canada's largest granting foundation.
 More than $110 million is awarded annually to thousands not-for-profit and charitable organizations to build healthy and vibrant communities across the province.